Acura ILX Insurance Rates

 Rates are averaged for all Acura ILX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Acura ILX Insurance
+How to Buy the Best Acura ILX Insurance

-The following is a summary of the data that was raised in the charts and tables above.
+The following list is a brief recap of the information covered in the charts and tables above.

-- Insureds who may need higher liability limits will pay about $520 annually to go from a low limit to a 250/500 level
+- Drivers who require an increased level of liability coverage will pay around $520 every year to raise limits from a low limit to higher 250/500 limits

 Now that you have a better idea of how Acura ILX insurance rates can vary based on the profile of the driver, we are going to examine the profile of the Acura ILX itself.
 Just as the portrait of the driver makes a difference, the same can be said for the car you drive because no two models are exactly the same.